b-devera/crypto-forecasting-model/README.md

 - PIP

 ## Usage
-1. Initially, use *pip install -r requirements.txt* to install the necessary modules
+1. Initially, use *pip install -r requirements.txt* to install the necessary modules.
+If on MAC use sudo *pip install -r requirements.txt*.
+Then, check application.py to see if Flask has been imported.
+If not, import Flask.
 2. Use the provided link: http://cmpe195bpredictionforecastmodel-env.eba-u74twrpu.us-west-2.elasticbeanstalk.com/